arunprakashpj/Automate-the-deployment-into-kubernetes-enabling-argoCD/README.md

-# Exploring DevOps :  Package and Deploy the application  to kubernetes using CI/CD Pipeline
+# Exploring DevOps :  Package and Deploy the application  to kubernetes with CI/CD Pipeline

 # Introduction